Classification: Antitumor Antibiotic

 This drug may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for several months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
+Effective birth control is necessary during treatment and for 6 months after treatment for women and for 3 months after treatment has ended for men.
+Even if your menstrual cycle stops or you believe you are not producing sperm you should use effective birth control during these times.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.
+You should not breastfeed while receiving this medication or for 14 days after your last dose.